sailfish-team/sailfish/doc/installation.rst

 There are currently no packages for PyCUDA/PyOpenCL available for Ubuntu, so these have to be installed manually from a checked-out upstream code repository of these projects or a snapshot tarball (as illustrated above for PyCUDA).
+If this method does not work for you, please refer to http://wiki.tiker.net/PyCuda/Installation/Linux/Ubuntu for further instructions about installing PyCUDA on Ubuntu.

 Please also note that the NumPy version provided in Ubuntu releases older than Karmic is not recent enough for Sailfish.